 The Company operates a branch in Singapore which is subject to local regulations and solvency requirements set by the Monetary Authority in Singapore ("MAS").
 The Company has interpreted the Solvency II valuation rules to mean that the funds held to meet the minimum MAS capital requirements for the branch must be ring fenced.
-The Company methodology for calculating the ring-fenced capital requirement compares the calculation of the Singapore branch SCR with the MAS minimum capital requirement (2019: MAS minimum capital requirement used).
-MAS introduced new risk-based capital model methodology in 2020 and the branch capital requirement was reduced under the new methodology, with no material reduction to the level of business in the Singapore branch.
+The Company methodology for calculating the ring-fenced capital requirement compares the calculation of the Singapore branch SCR with the MAS minimum risk-based capital requirement (2020: MAS minimum risk-based capital requirement used).